fjxmlzn/paper_downloader/README.md

 As mentioned above, getting the correct JSON files might require some manual efforts.
 If you successfully getting the PDF links using this tool, we encourage you to make a pull request to upload the JSON files (`<>.pdf_url.json`, `<>.paper_list.json`, `<>.conf_url.json`) to this repo.
 > To keep it consistent, please make the conference name to be all lower cases + 4 digit year, for example, `nsdi2019.pdf_url.json`, `nsdi2019.paper_list.json`, and `nsdi2019.conf_url.json`.

-After having these files, other users can more easily download or merge the papers.
+After having these files, other users can easily download or merge the papers.

 ### Contributing to the tool
 If you find bugs/problems/suggestions or want to add more features to this library, feel free to submit issues or make pull requests.